Lu Mi 米璐

 NeurIPS 2023

-We use implicit dynamical models to learn time-invariant representation for individual neurons from population dynamics and enables mapping functional activity to transcriptomic identity.
+We use implicit dynamical models to learn time-invariant representation for individual neurons from population dynamics and enable mapping functional activity to cell types.

 Connectome-constrained Latent Variable Model of Whole-Brain Neural Activity